Nethanialtan/myGithubActions/README.md

 5. Push some code to generate errror, workflow name : main.py
 6. Same step as item 4 above.
 Staticside icon status shown Red icon
 7. Correct the code, back to code, correct main.py code and run the main.py again & commit changes.
 If code no issue, staticside icon will show green check
+8. Any error, Github will notify via email

 # Click this [myGithubActions](https://nethanialtan.github.io/myGithubActions/)